 - Take a big step forward and shift your body weight to the front leg.
 Keep your body straight.

-- Lower down until the thigh of your front leg is parallel to the ground.
+- Lower down until the thigh of the leg is parallel to the ground.
 Both legs should form a 90° angle between the upper and lower legs.

-- Ensure the knee does not go beyond the toes.
+- It is important that the knee does not go beyond the toes.

-- Return to the starting position by pushing up with the heel of your front leg.
+- Return to the starting position by pressing up with the heel of the leg.

-This exercise targets the inner thigh muscles.
-It’s simple, but improper execution can adversely affect the spine, knees, and reduce its effectiveness.
+This exercise perfectly swathes the inner thigh muscles.
+It is very simple, but the improper execution can adversely affect the spine and knees, as well as reducing effectiveness and this some mistakes.

-- The foot of the stretched leg not fully touching the ground, and the toes of the other leg pointing outward.
+- The foot of the stretched leg does not completely touch the ground, and the toes of the other leg are directed outwards.

-- The knee of the leg shifting to the side.
+- The knee of the leg is shifted to the side.

 The right technique:

-- Take a step to the side and push your hips backward so that the thigh of your leg is almost parallel to the floor.
+- Take a step to the side and pull the pelvis backward so that the thigh of the leg is almost parallel to the floor.

-- Both feet should stand flat on the floor with toes pointing forward.
-Keep your back straight.
+- Both feet stand flat on the floor and the toes point forward.
+The back is straight.

-- The knee of your leg should be above your foot, with the lower leg parallel to the ground.
+- The knee of the leg is above the foot, and the lower leg is pinning to the ground.

-Regular boat exercises are an excellent way to strengthen the lower back, improve blood flow to the pelvic organs, and relieve back pain.
-However, some mistakes can occur.
+Regular boating is a perfect way to strengthen the lumbar area, improve blood flow to the pelvic organs and relieve back pain but many people still make some mistakes.

-- Knees pushed to the ground in the starting position, stressing the leg muscles instead of the back muscles.
+- The knees are pushed to the ground in the starting position so that the muscles of the legs are stressed instead of the back muscles.

-- Limbs bent during the exercise, reducing strain on the back muscles.
+- The limbs are bent during the exercise, which reduces the strain on the back muscles.

 The right technique:

-- Starting position: Lie face down and stretch your arms and legs as far as possible.
-Tighten your hips so that your knees do not touch the floor.
+- Starting position: Lay down with your face and stretch your arms and legs as far as possible.
+Tighten your hips so that the knees do not touch the floor.

 - Lift your arms, chest, and legs off the ground.
-Raise them slowly and hold for 2-4 seconds.
+Lift them slowly and hold them for 2-4 seconds.
 Then return to the starting position.